List of songs which have spent the most weeks on the UK singles chart

-The following is a list of songs that have charted for 50 weeks or more in total on the UK Singles Chart, according to the Official Charts Company (OCC).
+The following is a list of songs that have charted for 100 weeks or more in total on the UK singles chart top 100, according to the Official Charts Company (OCC).
 The chart here is as recorded by the OCC, i.e. usually a Top 50 from 1960 to 1978, Top 75 from then until 1982, and Top 100 from 1983 onwards.
-In the pre-digital age, records with re-recorded vocals (for example, live versions) and Remixes released with substantially different catalogue numbers did not count towards the total and were seen as new hits (see "Blue Monday" as an example).
+In the pre-digital age, records with re-recorded vocals (for example, live versions) and remixes released with substantially different catalogue numbers did not count towards the total and were seen as new hits (see "Blue Monday" as an example).
 In the digital age, if versions of a record are substantially the same tune, whether the release is remixed, live or re-recorded, they are combined under one chart entry, unless the record company has requested a version to be listed as a separate entry.

-With a total of 313 weeks, the song with the most weeks in the Top 100 is "Mr Brightside" by the Killers.
-Mariah Carey is the artist to spend the most weeks into the Top 10 and Top 40.
+With over 400 weeks in the chart, "Mr Brightside" by the Killers has had more weeks in the Top 100 than any other single in over 70 years of chart data, and is also now in first place in the Top 75 long runners list (as previously used in The Guinness Book Of Hit Singles).
+It took over from "Someone You Loved" by Lewis Capaldi, which has managed to stay in the Top 75 for 99 consecutive weeks, with "Mr Brightside" dipping in and out of the Top 75 at various times over the last two decades.
+"Last Christmas" has spent the most weeks in the Top 3.
+"All I Want for Christmas Is You" has spent the most weeks in the Top 10 and Top 40.
 When only a Top 50 was compiled, Frank Sinatra's "My Way" set a record which still stands: 122 weeks in the Top 50 between April 1969 and January 1972.
 It also held the record for most weeks in the top 40 with 75, until The Pogues' "Fairytale of New York" achieved its 76th week in the region in 2021 and most weeks in the top 75 with 124, which was surpassed by Ed Sheeran's "Perfect" in 2021.